jestjs/jest/blog/2017-02-21-jest-19-immersive-watch-mode-test-platform-improvements.md

 ## Breaking Changes

 As a part of our cleanups and fixes we removed the `mocksPattern` configuration option which was never officially supported.
 We also renamed the `testPathDirs` configuration option to `roots` which better explains what the option can be used for.
-The default configuration for `roots` is `["<rootDir"]` and can be customized to include any number of directories.
+The default configuration for `roots` is `["<rootDir>"]` and can be customized to include any number of directories.
 The rootDir configuration option has always been used mostly as a token for other configuration options and this rename should make configuring Jest clearer.

 ## Revamped documentation